LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 }
 ```

-Create new `src/assets/main.css` file with our predefined css classes we are going to use for this demo project.
-Tailwind's `@apply` directive extracts repeated utility patterns to custom css classes, so instead of defining them every time on each element we basically "group" them.
+Create a new `src/assets/main.css` file with the predefined CSS classes we are going to use for this demo project.
+Tailwind's `@apply` directive extracts repeated utility patterns to custom CSS classes, so instead of defining them every time on each element we basically "group" them.

 ```
 @tailwind base;